Not already a member?

 Just a quick pint, then I'm off left this review about The Goudhurst Inn

 Now run by the upmarket Hush Heath group (also owning the award-winning nearby Balfour Wine Estate), the former Chequer Tree / Chequers is now very much a food-led destination 'with rooms', although it certainly remains a pub as well.
 Various seating and (mostly) dining areas in the original building and several rear extensions, plus a very pleasant rear patio terrace beer garden (although the once-fine views northwards across the Low Weald have have sadly now been largely obscured by vegetation on the other side of the side road).
-On this first revisit for 14 years, I found a duplicated selection of Harvey's (of course) and the local Cellar Head Session Pale (£4.70) from a pair of handpumps at each end of the main counter.
-Several offerings from the in-house Jakes beer / cider operation are also available on the keg taps.
+On this revisit, I just found the regular Harvey's (now that the local Cellar Head brewery has closed) with Landlord off.

 Please Note: This review is over a year old.